supernovus/lum.gulp-helper.js/README.md

 any transcoding in my own apps as every *supported* browser supports modern Javascript/ECMAScript, so I'm not too worried about it.

+## Plans

+As I'm changing all of my old JS libraries into new `npm` modules which will overhaul how I work with JS in web apps entirely, version `2.0` of this will likely be a fairly big rewrite, and will move the package from `lum-gulp-helper` to the `@lumjs/gulp-helper` namespace.

 ## Official URLs

 This library can be found in two places: